mldbai/mldb/container_files/public_html/doc/builtin/sql/ValueExpression.md

 - `mod(x, y)`: returns x modulo y.
 The value of x and y must be an integer.
 - `abs(x)`: returns the absolute value of x.
 - `sqrt(x)`: returns the square root of x.
 The value of x must be greater or equal to 0.
-- `isnan(x)`: return true if x is not-a-number in the floating point representation.
+- `isnan(x)`: return true if x is 'NaN' in the floating point representation.
 - `isinf(x)`: return true if x is infinity in the floating point representation.
 - `isfinite(x)`: return true if x is neither infinite nor not-a-number.